yuki04160/Visualizing-Dimensional-Reduction/README.md

      - Instead of using the whole dataset, I generated a subset of data with 100 random samples for each fashion product class.
      - I used TSNE function from scikit-learn to reduce the dimension of the data down to 2.
      - I used Pyplot in Matplotlib to visualize the dimension-reduced dataset.
-       - Instead of using dots, I used the number of the fashion product in the plot and used different colors for different fashion products.
+       - Instead of using dots, I used the number (labels) of the fashion product in the plot and used different colors for different fashion products.
 ## Conclusion

 ![tsne result](https://user-images.githubusercontent.com/74026413/126395271-53e2de53-d24a-4aa7-ac92-a3b52401d949.png)